EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/dynamicArray/dynamicArrayExercises.md

 - indexOf - return index of given element.
 If array doesn't contain element, method should return -1.
 - toString - return string representation of the array You can implement class as generic.

+## Exercise 2
+Extend the Array class and add a three new methods:
+ - max - return greatest value
+ - min - return lowest value
+ - minmax - return array of two elements.
+First element should be minimum value and second maximum value.
+You can also implement method to find n’th smallest element (order statistic).